 The Pacific Northwest is a wonderland for RVing and camping with lush forest, towering mountains, and miles of coastline.
 This book by Mike and Terri Church explores the premiere destinations for camping across Oregon, Washington, and British Columbia.

 Avid hikers, this 224-page bucket list is for you.
 The guide includes stunning photos and detailed descriptions of the top excursions around the world.
 Many will inspire you to hit the trails in other countries, while several of the trips can be done right here in the U.S.

 7. Backpack Gourmet: Good Hot Grub You Can Make at Home, Dehydrate, and Pack for Quick, Easy, and Healthy Eating on the Trail

-If you like backpacking on longer ventures, check out this fun guide for preparing amazing, healthy meals ahead of time.
+If you like backpacking, check out this fun guide for preparing amazing, healthy meals ahead of time.
 Updated with new recipes, this 2nd edition book has a collection of 180 recipes for casseroles, pasta, soups, stews, chowders, pilafs, dried fruits, trail mixes, bars, and cookies.

 8. Off the Beaten Path: A Travel Guide to More Than 1000 Scenic and Interesting Places Still Uncrowded and Inviting